Area: 137,000 SF

 Design Supports Pedagogy: The school is organized by a vibrant ‘main-street’ concept from which all communal spaces and the two 2-story classroom wings are accessed.
 With students entering the school on different academic levels, the teachers practice differentiation, preparing multiple lessons based on each student’s competency.
 Creating flexible, common collaboration spaces and group study rooms with visual connections to the classroom allows teachers to accommodate various learning levels of their students.

-Culture & Student Well-being: With a heritage story as Blythewood’s first African American school, graphic displays of the school’s history will be featured throughout the school keeping students connected and learning about the past in a building that cultivates the leadership of the future.
+Culture & Student Well-being: With a heritage story as Blythewood’s first African American school, graphic displays of the school’s history throughout the school keeps students connected and learning about the past in a building that cultivates the leadership of the future.
 The COVID 19 pandemic has brought a broader focus on the social/emotional health of students.
 Creating a biophilic environment serves as the first step, but areas within the design were developed to provide more intimate, secure spaces for children to calm, read, engage in private teacher conversations, or in peer-to-peer learning.

 19 Washington ParkGreenville, SC 29601